 Based on our emotions, senses, and other daily activities, the hypothalamus in brain senses the need for thyroid hormones and directs the pituitary glad to release Thyroid Stimulating Hormone (TSH).

 Thyroid gland in the throat will then release the amount of thyroid hormones, T3 & T4, based on the amount of TSH released from the brain.
 It is a closed loop involving TSH, T3, and T4 that fully control the thyroid function.

 The body produces antibodies called TPO (anti-thyro-perioxidase or antithyroid microsomal antibody) when there is a problem in this cycle, especially when our own immune system attacks the thyroid gland.

 Therefore, a thyroid hormone test needs to check all these four key components, TSH, T3, T4, and TPO to assess the health of thyroid glands.

-Deficiency of thyroid hormones due to insufficient production of the two hormones in thyroid gland is called hypothyroidism.
+Deficiency of thyroid hormones due to insufficient production of the two hormones in thyroid gland is hypothyroidism.

 It can develop due to problems with thyroid gland, pituitary gland, or hypothalamus since all of them are responsible for producing these hormones.

 Our risk of hypothyroidism is highest under 20-years and over 60-years of age.

 The most important symptoms of hypothyroidism or low thyroid hormones are weight gain, slow metabolism, and fatigue.
 Here are some of the symptoms in detail:

 Production of excess thyroid hormone is hyperthyroidism.
 Stress is one of the key causes of hyperthyroidism.
 However, it is less common than hypothyroidism.